BYD Auto: Thailand

 In October 2022, BYD began selling passenger electric cars in Thailand through a partnership with local company Rêver Automotive.
 In 2023, BYD announced plans to construct a new electric vehicle manufacturing plant in the Eastern Economic Corridor (EEC) special zone in Rayong, Thailand with an annual capacity of 150,000 vehicles.
 Construction of the plant began in March 2023.
 The facility was officially opened on 4 July 2024, coinciding with the production of BYD's 8,000,000th new energy vehicle.
 This plant is BYD's first wholly owned facility outside of China.
 It handles stamping, painting, welding, final assembly, and car component production, and is set to employ 10,000 workers.
 The company started selling Denza vehicles in Thailand since November 2024.
 BYD's Thailand plant started exporting the BYD Dolphin to Europe in August 2025, in a bid to avoid import tariffs imposed to electric vehicles manufactured in China.

-BYD entered Malaysia in December 2022 by partnering with local company Sime Darby Motors as the distributor.
-In the Philippines, BYD partnered with Ayala Corporation to distribute BYD passenger electric cars in the country since August 2023.
-BYD will operate an assembly plant in the country in the second half of 2026, located in Tanjong Malim, Perak.
+Indonesia

 BYD introduced its passenger electric cars in Indonesia in January 2024.
-According to the Indonesian government, BYD plans to invest US$1.3 billion (Rp 20.3 trillion) to build a manufacturing plant in Indonesia with an annual capacity of 150,000 units.
+According to the Indonesian government, BYD plans to invest US$1.3 billion to build a manufacturing plant in Indonesia with an annual capacity of 150,000 units.
 In April 2024, BYD formally announced the location of its Indonesian manufacturing plant, which will be in Subang, West Java.
 The plant will be operational in early 2026.
 BYD plans to produce its 15 millionth new energy vehicle in Indonesia.
-In December 2024, BYD announced plans to increase its investment in the Subang facility by expanding the manufacturing plant area, increasing the projected workforce to 18,000 workers, and advancing the start of operations from early 2026 to late 2025.
+In December 2024, BYD announced plans to increase its investment in the Subang facility by expanding the manufacturing plant area, increasing the projected workforce to 18,000 workers, and advancing the start of operations from early 2026.

+Malaysia

+BYD entered Malaysia in December 2022 by partnering with local company Sime Darby Motors as its distributor.
+In August 2025, BYD announced plans to establish a completely knocked down (CKD) assembly plant in Tanjong Malim, Perak, with an investment of approximately RM1.3 billion and an annual production capacity of 50,000 vehicles.
+The facility was intended to begin operations in the second half of 2026.

+On 29 September 2025, Malaysia's Ministry of Investment, Trade and Industry (MITI) issued BYD a temporary manufacturing licence, and the Perak state government subsequently fast-tracked land clearance and construction permits.
+However, by March 2026, it was reported that BYD was reconsidering its plans after being unable to agree to conditions set by MITI, such as the stipulation that 80% of vehicles assembled at the plant would be required to be exported, and an initial localisation requirement of 40% for components sourced domestically.
+MITI additionally imposed a minimum domestic sale price of RM100,000 for locally assembled vehicles to preserve market space for national manufacturers Proton and Perodua.
+Construction at the Tanjong Malim site was subsequently halted, with the site reported to be inactive.
+As of May 2026, negotiations between BYD and the Malaysian government remained ongoing, and no formal decision to cancel or proceed with the project had been announced.